phenoscape/Phenex/README.md

 Phenex is an application for annotating character matrix files with ontology terms.
 Character states can be annotated using the Entity-Quality syntax for ontologically describing phenotypes.
 In addition, taxon entries can be annotated with identifiers from a taxonomy ontology.
 Phenex saves ontology annotations alongside traditional character matrix data using the new [NeXML](http://www.nexml.org) format standard for evolutionary data.

-More information can be obtained at the [Phenex website](http://phenoscape.org/wiki/Phenex).
+More information, including documentation of system requirements, installation, and usage, can be found at the [Phenex website](http://phenoscape.org/wiki/Phenex).

 History
 =======